 We’ve all pondered it.
 How come Irish men’s beards, no matter what their hair color is, grow with at least a tint of red in them?
 It turns out it’s not just our delicious Celtic roots.
 Seriously you must have noticed that a lot of Irish men, even those with blonde, brown or black hair, usually have a touch of ginger running through their beards.
 There’s even a slang term for this.
 It’s “Gingerbeard,” which according to Urban Dictionary means “A dude with brown, black, or blonde hair, who when he grows a beard, it is entirely red, or red in patches.”

 It seems especially dubious if you happen to know the bloke in question’s family and realize there are no redheads in the bunch.
-Strange indeed but actually pretty common, in fact almost two in five men have reddish beards.
-So us Irish aren’t that special at all.
+Strange indeed but actually pretty common, in fact, almost two in five men have reddish beards.
+So we Irish aren’t that special at all.

 Vice magazine spoke to Petra Haak-Bloem, from Erfocentrum, the Dutch national information center about for genetics and hereditary traits.

 His explanation got pretty technical.
 He said “The genes that determine hair color are so-called ‘incomplete dominant hereditary traits.’
 This means that there isn’t one single gene that’s dominant over the rest, but all genes influence each other.”

 So all the genes that determine hair color are out for themselves so this allows for a lot of possibilities and can differ from the top of your head to your underarms to your pubes and of course your beard.

 Haak-Bloem said “Generally speaking, people inherit hair color not only from their parents but also from their grandparents and earlier ancestors.
 So it’s entirely possible that one distant ancestor had a hair color that suddenly appears again though a certain combination of genes—and that can be quite unexpected for parents.”